Shame: Identification and self-evaluation

 Nineteenth-century scientist Charles Darwin described shame affect in the physical form of blushing, confusion of mind, downward cast eyes, slack posture, and lowered head; Darwin noted these observations of shame affect in human populations worldwide, as mentioned in his book "The Expression of the Emotions in Man and Animals".
 Darwin also mentions how the sense of warmth or heat, associated with the vasodilation of the face and skin, can result in an even greater sense of shame.
 More commonly, the act of crying can be associated with shame.

 When people feel shame, the focus of their evaluation is on the self or identity.
 Shame is a self-punishing acknowledgment of something gone wrong.
 It is associated with "mental undoing".
 Studies of shame showed that when ashamed people feel that their entire self is worthless, powerless, and small, they also feel exposed to an audience—real or imagined—that exists purely for the purpose of confirming that the self is worthless.
 Shame and the sense of self is stigmatized, or treated unfairly, like being overtly rejected by parents in favor of siblings' needs, and is assigned externally by others regardless of one's own experience or awareness.
-An individual who is in a state of shame will assign the shame internally from being a victim of the environment, and the same is assigned externally, or assigned by others regardless of one's own experience or awareness.
+An individual who is in a state of shame will assign the shame internally from being a victim of the environment, and the shame is assigned externally, or assigned by others regardless of one's own experience or awareness.

 A "sense of shame" is the feeling known as guilt but "consciousness" or awareness of "shame as a state" or condition defines core/toxic shame (Lewis, 1971; Tangney, 1998).
 The person experiencing shame might not be able to, or perhaps simply will not, identify their emotional state as shame, and there is an intrinsic connection between shame and the mechanism of denial. " The key emotion in all forms of shame is contempt (Miller, 1984; Tomkins, 1967).
 Two realms in which shame is expressed are the consciousness of self as bad and self as inadequate.
 People employ negative coping responses to counter deep rooted, associated sense of "shameworthiness".
 The shame cognition may occur as a result of the experience of shame affect or, more generally, in any situation of embarrassment, dishonor, disgrace, inadequacy, humiliation, or chagrin.

 The dynamics of shame and devaluation appear to be consistent across cultures.
 This has led some researchers to propose the existence of a universal human psychology related to how we assign value and worth.
 This applies both to us and to others.